sirmiggles/project-dragon/README.md

 `views_library.py` further refines the item table views in `views.py`.
 Here, we add constraints to the returned querysets, in order to allow for searching, filtering and ordering in the table view.

+### 3. Members
+This app is mainly focused around rendering all pages related to users and interacting with the item database.
+The display of members tables and filtering of members is implemented here.
+Futhermore, each member has their own description page which lists relevant information.
+All interactions with the member database are defined in this app.
+All functionality of the members app is limited to gate keepers and committee members, in order to respect the privacy of members.

+The `members\templates` folder contains a subfolder `members\templates\members`.
+This subfolder contains 2 further folders, `clubmembers` and `nonmembers`.
+These 2 folders contain similar html templates to the ones listed in the library section and can be treated in the same way.

+However, the `members\templates` folder also contains the `signin.html` template, which renders the login page for gate keepers and committee members (as well as the super user, which can be defined when setting up the server).

+All further files, i.e. `admin.py`, `apps.py`, `forms.py`, `models.py`, `urls.py` and `views.py` are analogous to
+their respective counterparts in the library app.

+However, `models.py` contains 3 models: `User`, `ClubMember` and `NonMember`, where the latter two inherit fields from the `User` model.
+The views in `views.py`, naturally, are centered around displaying (non)member tables or detail pages and adding/updating/removing (non)members.